Treatment of Newly Diagnosed Childhood Soft Tissue Sarcoma

 Evaluation of the benefit of interventions for treatment of desmoid tumors has been extremely difficult, because desmoid tumors have a highly variable natural history.

-Large adult series and a single pediatric series have reported long periods of disease stabilization and even regression without systemic therapy.[14,20] Combination chemotherapy using vinblastine and methotrexate produced objective responses in about one-third of patients with recurrent or unresectable desmoid tumors.
+Large adult series and a single pediatric series have reported long periods of disease stabilization and even regression without systemic therapy.[14,22] A single-institution experience that reported on 93 children with desmoid tumors found no difference in EFS between patients treated with observation and patients treated with any intervention.[Level of evidence: 3iiiDi] Combination chemotherapy using vinblastine and methotrexate produced objective responses in about one-third of patients with recurrent or unresectable desmoid tumors.
 A small series of mainly adult patients (N = 19) with desmoid tumors were treated with imatinib mesylate and showed infrequent objective responses.
 A series of mainly adult patients with familial adenomatous polyposis and unresectable desmoid tumors that were unresponsive to hormone therapy showed that doxorubicin plus dacarbazine followed by meloxicam (a nonsteroidal anti-inflammatory agent) can be safely administered and can induce responses.
 Pegylated liposomal doxorubicin has also been used with some responses.
+Hydroxyurea may be useful, but more data are needed.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as sulindac have been used in single cases for desmoid tumors; the responses seen were usually disease stabilization.
 Similar results have been seen with antiestrogen treatment, usually tamoxifen.
 In some trials, these drugs were used in combination.